 Styling your wig

 You can style your wig in any way you want.
 The only thing you need to keep in mind is that you can not use heat on synthetic hair.
 If you use heat on natural hair, be sure to use a heat protectant so that it does not get damaged.
-Do not use too much because it can weigh down the hair.
+Do not use it too much because it can weigh down the hair.

 We hope that this guide has helped you feel more comfortable with wearing and caring for a full lace wig.
-If you have any questions or tips to add, please feel free to share it in the comments box below.
+If you have any questions or tips to add, please feel free to share them in the comments box below.